kyliepace/ucdavis-code-challenge/setup/README.md

 Although not needed if using the hosted postgres instance, this folder contains the inputs I used to set up the database.

+To recreate, unzip the .csv files and change the synchronize value in `src/app.module.ts` from `false` to `true`.
+When the app is started, typeorm will create the tables in the connected database based on the entity definitions.

 ```
 psql -h HOST -U USERNAME -d DB_NAME -f [PATH]/setup/database.sql